samplersvp-dotcom/jay-jullie-anne/replit.md

     - Bible Bearer: Rouge Vermilion Felipe
   - Updated HTML title and meta descriptions with new couple names and date
   - Updated all footer and header references throughout the site
+  - Updated venue images with new ceremony (Parish of Immaculate Heart of Mary) and reception (Jamesville Hotel and Resort) photos
+  - Updated Google Maps links for both venues
+  - Changed RSVP deadline to November 15, 2025
+  - Updated gift message with new heartfelt wording
+  - Updated attire section:
+    - Principal Sponsors Gentlemen: Black or suits with motif inspired accents
+    - Principal Sponsors Ladies: Beige, Gold, or Champagne gowns
+    - Guest semi-formal: Emerald green, Sage, Olive green, Gold, or Light gray
+    - White and Ivory lovingly reserved for the couple